Summary

 How do statutory non-wage labour costs work?

-The employer must pay contributions to the gesetzliche Sozialversicherung (statutory social insurance scheme) for each employee.
-Social security contributions and other levies account for an average of 21% of gross wages.
-In addition to the employer’s contribution, the employee must also pay social security contributions.
-The employer pays half of the contributions due for almost all contributions.
-The exception is the Unfallversicherung (accident insurance) contribution, for which the employer pays the total amount.
+In addition to the employer’s contribution, the employee must also pay their own social security contributions.
+The employer pays half of the amount for almost all contributions.
+The exception is the accident insurance contribution 💬Unfallversicherung, for which the employer pays the total amount.

 How are the non-wage labour costs paid?